 He was the first who interpreted the Arabic verse (4:59) of Holy Quran ‘Wa Ooli ‘I-Amri Minkum’ [obey those in authority among you-حُکم مانو اور جوتُم میں سے صاحِبِ حُکو مت ہیں] to ‘English ruler’.
 The real meaning of اُولی اِلاَمࣿرِ explained by the Scholars is ‘a Muslim leader who deals with collective issues of the community’.

 Deputy Nazir Ahmad was very close to Sir William Muir-Lieutenant Governer of North Western Province.
 He worked with him when he translated the Indian penal code to Urdu.
 The interpretation including his previous literary works pleased Sir Muir.
 Sir William Muir returned to Scotland and became Principal of the University of Edinburgh in 1885.
-Deputy Nazir Ahmed was awarded before by Sir Muir.
-However the most controversial was his translation of the Holy Quran which pleased the English ruler and Sir Muir so much that in the year 1902, Nazir Ahmed was awarded on honorary D.Litt by the University of Edinburgh, of which Sir William Muir was then the Principal.
+Sir Muir awarded Deputy Nazir Ahmad before.
+However the most controversial was his translation of the Holy Quran which pleased the English ruler and Sir Muir so much that in the year 1902, Nazir Ahmad was awarded on honorary D.Litt by the University of Edinburgh, of which Sir William Muir was then the Principal.

-Below is a vintage copy of his translation of the Holy Quran published in 1921, acquired from Germany; in my personal collection.
+A vintage copy of his translation of the Holy Quran published in 1921, acquired from Germany is shown below; in my personal collection.